MattDall/stores-swift-app/README.md

 - Displaying Points of interests (POI) in the list
 - POI record detail

-Copyright © Matúš Dalloš
+Copyright © Matúš Dalloš,
-All right reserved
+All right reserved,
 2021